-Makizushi, a.k.a. maki sushi is probably the sushi you would recognize the most, with various combinations (or just one ingredient, known as the hosomaki) of fish, vegetables, and sushi rice all rolled with a sheet of nori (seaweed).
+Makizushi, a.k.a. maki sushi is probably the sushi you would recognize the most, with various combinations of fish, vegetables, and sushi rice all rolled with a sheet of nori (seaweed).
+Sometimes it is made with just one ingredient for filling; this specific type of makizushi is called hosomaki.
 Known as the traditional sushi roll, you would be surprised by the different types of sushi rolls that are available nowadays to suit many different preferences.

-There are different types of makizushi, one being the futomaki, translated as "fat rolled sushi."
-As direct as the name is, it is literally a thick rolled maki sushi (usually vegetarian) with cucumber, tamago (egg) strips, spinach, and shiitake mushroom.
-It is the most classic maki roll in Japan and a popular sushi roll to make for festive events, take in your daily bento box, or bring to potlucks.
+There are different types of makizushi, one being the futomaki, translating to "fat rolled sushi."
+As direct as the name is, it is literally a thick rolled maki sushi (usually vegetarian) with ingredients such as cucumber, tamago (egg) strips, and shiitake mushroom.
+It is the most classic maki roll in Japan and a popular sushi roll to make for festive events, add to a daily bento box, or bring to gatherings.

 The hosomaki is considered the most basic makizushi type.
-Rather than having a combination of fillings, it only contains a single filing, normally consisting of either cucumber, salmon, tuna, or crab stick.
-It is the smallest maki and enjoyed for its simplicity.
+Rather than having a combination of fillings, it only contains a single filing, normally consisting of an ingredient like cucumber, salmon, tuna, or crab stick.
+It is the smallest makizushi and is enjoyed for its simplicity.

 Moving onto another variation of the maki, temakizushi is known as the "hand roll."
 A sushi hand roll is an easy one to make at home.
 It is rolled with a variety of ingredients, often including a type of fish.
 Temakizushi is eaten by hand, as picking it up with chopsticks would be cumbersome and messy.

-Moving on from the maki family, chirashizushi translates to "scattered sushi" and consists of a sushi bowl with a base of vinegared rice, and raw fish and other ingredients on top.
-The types of raw fish used varies and most popular would be salmon and tuna.
+Moving on from the maki family, chirashizushi translates to "scattered sushi" and consists of a sushi bowl with a base of vinegared rice with raw fish and other ingredients on top.
+The types of raw fish used varies and the most popular would be salmon and tuna.
 It is often garnished with shredded egg, nori, and salmon roe on top for a mouth-watering and colorful finishing touch.
-This dish is easy to prepare and popular as a party food, as a big platter can be made and shared.
+This dish is easy to prepare and popular as a party food, as a big platter can be made and easily shared.

-As we delve into the less recognized types of sushi, another popular sushi in Japanese food culture is the inarizushi.
-Not your typical maki or nigiri, the inarizushi is comprised of sushi rice in a pocket of aburaage (thin, deep-fried tofu).
-Rather than the savory sushi, the inarizushi is quite sweet, though it is not regarded as a dessert in Japan.
+As we delve into the less recognized types of sushi, another popular sushi in Japanese food culture is inarizushi.
+Not your typical maki or nigiri, inarizushi is comprised of sushi rice in a pocket of aburaage (thin, deep-fried tofu).
+Rather than being a savory sushi dish, inarizushi is quite sweet, though it is not regarded as a dessert in Japan.
 It is a popular side dish and a great addition to a bento box.

-Another traditional type of sushi is the temarizushi.
-Temari directly translates into "hand ball" in English.
-Temari is a traditional Japanese toy, an embroidered ball that people used to play with.
-However, nowadays the temari ball is more of a decorative ornament than ball game.
+Another traditional type of sushi is temarizushi.
+Temari directly translates into "hand ball" in English, referring to a traditional Japanese toy, an embroidered ball that people used to play with.
+However, nowadays the temari ball is more of a decorative ornament than a ball game.
 Temarizushi is like a smaller, cuter form of nigiri sushi, and is normally topped with raw fish.

 Now we're in the territory of the less common sushi types.
 Fermented foods are known for their gut health benefits but have you ever tried narezushi, known as the fermented sushi or the "first sushi"?
 Sushi was originally a fermented dish, where fish was preserved in fermented rice.
 Later, the rice would be discarded and the fish consumed.
 It is not as commonly eaten nowadays but is still a delicacy in the world of sushi.